The Arts and Humanities Council of Montgomery County (AHCMC) is recruiting panelists!

 AHCMC relies on an array arts and humanities professionals to serve as grant reviewers, ensuring that funding is distributed to organizations and/or individuals that are most worthy, impactful, and relevant to our community.
 Panelists are chosen for their expert knowledge of specific arts, humanities and/or cultural disciplines, as well as their management experience, professional knowledge of the sector, and prior panel experience.
 AHCMC staff makes every effort to ensure the panel is diverse in all respects.

-Once selected, panelists are assigned to one of the four funding opportunities below.
+Once selected, panelists are assigned to one of the two funding opportunities below.

 - Wheaton Cultural Project Grants (WCPG), information here.

 - Arts Residencies in Schools Grants (ARSG), information here.